MicroEJ/docs/VEEPortingGuide/architectureChangelog.rst

 - Added compatibility with IntelliJ IDEA IDE to debug applications.
 - Added message when waiting for a connection in debug mode.
 - Fixed debugger verbose mode.
-- Remove bootstrap thread from the debugger vision.
+- Removed bootstrap thread from the debugger vision.
 - Fixed debugger suspend count on threads handling.
 - Fixed stop issue on static method entry breakpoint.